techpines/asset-rack/README.md

 ![Asset Rack](https://s3.amazonaws.com/temp.techpines.com/asset-rack-white.png "Asset Rack")

-# The Static Web is here xx
+# The Static Web is here

 The Static Web is __blisteringly fast__.
 The Static Web is  __ultra efficient__.
 The Static Web is __cutting edge__.
 And now it has a hero.